Start Your Own Union

 Small unions are probably worst at this because they are easy

-to victimise, so dual membership is worth having.
-It is possible
+to victimise, so dual membership is worth having for those who

 T&G rule book was written - as a sort of franchise deal